dime-worldbank/dimeanalytics/README.md

 ## How to see what is already in progress

 Click [here](https://github.com/dime-worldbank/dimeanalytics/issues?q=is%3Aissue+is%3Aopen+label%3A%22work-in-progress%22).
-Tasks already in progress are marked with a `work in progress` label.
+Tasks already in progress are marked with a `work-in-progress` label.

 ## How to see which task has the most votes now